end2endzone/end2endzone-hugo/content/blog/2014-10-13-recommended-modifications-to-the-avistar-elite-46-arf-by-great-planes.md

 The stock battery is held in place at the bottom of the plane with a velcro strap.
 It is not easy to access and remove the batteries with my big hands is harder than it should be.

 Since I changed the battery pack, the space at the bottom was now too narrow to store the new battery pack and I had to improvise a new way for holding the pack in place.
-I decided to squeeze the battery pack in a piece of foam hold in place with a wooden plate.&nbsp; That method revealed to be a quick and easy way to install or take off the pack for charging.
+I decided to squeeze the battery pack in a piece of foam hold in place with a wooden plate.
+That method revealed to be a quick and easy way to install or take off the pack for charging.

 Here is a picture of the foam holder without the battery pack: